 Campus Safety Tips

 For most students, college is their very first real taste of unsupervised living.
 This is the time they live away from their parents.
-College is the time to meet new friends, and this can be an exciting and empowering experience.
-Although this combination can give you that overwhelming feeling, college can also be a point where young adults can end up in risky situations that they have never been exposed throughout their life.
+College is the time to meet new friends, which can be an exciting and empowering experience.
+Although this combination can give you that overwhelming feeling, college can also be a point where young adults can end up in risky situations that they have never been exposed to throughout their life.

 In general, here are some helpful campus safety tips you need to keep in mind before commending your college life:

 - Do not walk alone.
 Especially during nighttime, it’s best to avoid walking alone on campus.
 But if needed, make sure you remain alert when walking alone.
 Walk in properly lit areas, and remember to keep your hands and arms free.

 - Be keen on intruders.
 Especially as you enter or exit from vehicles, be wary of the surrounding area.
 When inside your car, ensure your windows are rolled up and the doors are locked.